 By: Nate Latessa, VP of Corporate Services

 Data corruption can severely disrupt business processes.
 In the worst case, it isn’t noticed for a long time, and a broken file is copied to multiple locations.
 By the time anyone realizes there is a problem, recovering the lost data may be difficult or impossible.
-Adhering to data management best practices should minimize the chances of undetected data corruption and provide a way to restore data integrity.
+One common way in which many tend to recover their file is by converting them to another file format – take for example, a .pdf file can be converted to .docx to help recover some essential components from the file.
+Multiple online software which works as a pdf to docx converter could be used for this purpose.
+However, adhering to proper data management and good practices should minimize the chances of undetected data corruption and provide a way to restore data integrity.

 Causes of file corruption

 Several kinds of events can result in a damaged file.

 - Bit rot in storage.
 While it’s rare, disk sectors can go bad, damaging parts of files or entire directories.

 - Unreliable data channels.
 File downloads without data integrity validation sometimes result in corrupted files.
 This has become less common with the widespread adoption of HTTPS.

 - Improper removal of storage.
 Computers cache data rather than writing everything immediately to a file.
 Unplugging a storage device instead of using the system dismount command is likely to leave parts of a file in a bad state.